benl23x5/dojo/doc/usage/Readme.rst

 Overview
 --------

-Students must first register their phones with the system by scanning a personal registration QR code.
+Students first register their phones with the system by scanning a personal registration QR code.
 Each student should be given their personal registration QR code in printed form, along with instructions about how to use the system.

-Once the student's phone is registered, they can then scan a different class regisration QR code which adds their name to the attendance list for that event.
-This class registration code should be laminated and either kept at the dojo, or brought by the class instructor and displayed each time for the students to scan.
+Once the student's phone is registered, they can then scan the laminated class QR code, which adds their name to the attendance list for the class on that particular day.
+The class registration code should be kept at the dojo, or brought by the class instructor and displayed each time the class is held.

 Terminology
 -----------

-We use the word *event* to mean a single event on a particular day.
-We use *class* to mean a sequence of reoccurring events.
+We use "event" to mean a single event on a particular day.
+We use "class" to mean a sequence of reoccurring events.
 For example, the Tuesday *class* is held every week.
 There is one event for that class on this week, and another event for that class next week, and another the week after.

 Student Workflows